NVIDIAGameWorks/Falcor/Docs/Usage/Path-Tracer.md

 - All outputs are optional.
 - Only outputs that are connected are computed.
-- The `rayCount` is a fullscreen 32-bit integer buffer storing number of rays traced per pixel (for debugging/visualization purposes).
+- The `rayCount` is a fullscreen 32-bit uint buffer storing number of rays traced per pixel for debugging/visualization purposes.
+- The `pathLength` is a fullscreen 32-bit uint buffer storing the path length per pixel for debugging/visualization purposes.
+- The `time` output is a fullscreen 32-bit uint buffer with GPU execution time per pixel (requires NVAPI).

 ### Example: Progressive path tracer in the render graph editor